kylepalos/lncRNA-annotation/README.md

 -j json_reports/input.json
 ```

-Automatic adapter and quality detection followed by trimming will avoid manual and error-prone trimming (phrase better)
+Automatic adapter and quality detection followed by trimming will avoid manual and error-prone processing using other tools where we have to manually enter trimming parameters.